Connecticut Vandalism Rates and Vandalism Maps

 The rate of vandalism in Connecticut is 4.742 per 1,000 residents during a standard year.
 People who live in Connecticut generally consider the east part of the state to be the safest.

-By a simple count ignoring population, more crimes occur in the southwest parts of Connecticut: about 4,117 per year.
+By a simple count ignoring population, more vandalism occurs in the southwest parts of Connecticut: about 4,117 per year.
 The northwest part of Connecticut has fewer cases of vandalism with only 453 in a typical year.

 To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
 Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
 If you're considering enhancing your online experience, check out high speed internet in Connecticut at ISP Reports.